What Do I Need to Know Before I Apply?

 We recognize that deciding to leave high school to come to college early is a big decision, one which must be carefully considered by both students and their families.
 To this end, we provide multiple opportunities for interested parties to investigate the Robinson Center and the UW Academy program prior to applying, and even after they have been formally accepted.
 We want all of our students to be able to make informed decisions about early entrance and to have the chance to ask themselves whether the UW Academy is the right fit for them!

-Students and families who are interested in learning more about the program and who would like to meet the staff and students firsthand are invited to attend one of several Information Sessions, held both on campus and in locations across Seattle.
-Here, students and families can learn about the program ask questions of both UW Academy staff and current students.
-Dates for these information Sessions will be posted in early Fall.
+Students and families who are interested in learning more about the program and who would like to meet the staff and students firsthand are invited to attend one of several Information Sessions, held both on campus and virtually in the fall.
+Here, students and families can learn about the program and ask questions of both UW Academy staff and current students.
+You can find the dates and RSVP for these information session on our Events page.

 How to Apply